Bobby Thomson (footballer, born 1943): Club career

 In 1972, he moved on to Luton Town, another Second Division side with ambitions of top-flight football.
-Thomson's teams had a knack of finishing second in the second tier, as the "Hatters" achieved this in 1973–74, as they watched Middlesbrough sprint away with the title.
+Thomson's teams had a knack for finishing second in the second tier, as the "Hatters" achieved this in 1973–74, as they watched Middlesbrough sprint away with the title.
 Luton were unfortunate to go back down in 1974–75, finishing a mere point from the safety of Tottenham Hotspur in 19th.

-In 1976, his career drawing to a close and his best days behind him, Thomson went back to the States, spending a short period with Hartford Bicentennials.
+In 1976, his career was drawing to a close, and his best days behind him, Thomson went back to the States, spending a short period with Hartford Bicentennials.
 He returned to the English Football League, and the West Midlands, with Third Division Port Vale in October 1976.
-He made an 'impressive' debut in a 3–2 defeat to Wrexham at Vale Park on 16 October 1976 and earned himself both a regular first team spot and the captaincy.
+He made an 'impressive' debut in a 3–2 defeat to Wrexham at Vale Park on 16 October 1976 and earned himself both a regular first-team spot and the captaincy.
 He played 24 games for Roy Sproson's team in 1976–77, before he returned to the re-branded Connecticut Bicentennials as player-coach in March 1977.

-He stayed with the Connecticut Bicentennials for two years, before returning to England with non-league Worcester City.
+He stayed with the Connecticut Bicentennials for two years before returning to England with non-League Worcester City.
 He later became player-manager of Stafford Rangers.
-Another spell in the US with Memphis Rogues in the NASL followed, before he joined Brewood, Solihull Borough and then Tipton Town.
+Another spell in the US with Memphis Rogues in the NASL followed before he joined Brewood, Solihull Borough and then Tipton Town.

 International career

 Thomson won eight full caps with the senior team between 1963 and 1964.
 He was selected by Alf Ramsey and made his full international debut on 20 November 1963 in an 8–3 Home International victory over Northern Ireland.
 His final international appearance came in December 1964.

-He also played fifteen games for the England under-23 team, which was a record.
+He also played 15 games for the England under-23 team, which was a record.